relaypro-open/YarnRunner-Python/README.md

 An **unofficial** Python interpreter for compiled [Yarn Spinner](https://yarnspinner.dev/) programs. _Documentation incomplete._

 This library currently supports the compiled story format from Yarn Spinner 1.0.
-Yarn Spinner 2.0 support is planned, but not currently in place.
+Yarn Spinner 2.0 support is in progress.

 ## Installation